Minigeee/crabdesk/docs/app-structure.md

 For the MVP, we will focus on:

-1. Core authentication and layout
+1. Core authentication and organization management
-2. Basic ticket management
+2. Email integration and ticket creation
-3. Essential contact handling
+3. Basic ticket management and responses
-4. Simple team organization
+4. Essential contact tracking
-5. Fundamental portal features
+5. Simple team organization

 Later iterations will add:

 - Advanced filtering and search
 - Automation features
 - Analytics and reporting
-- Knowledge base integration
+- SLA management
-- API access management
+- API access